 Output: Exception: The number is not less than 9

 Using break outside a loop solves nothing.

-Break statement is meant to be inside the loop(either for or while) because its main function is to break out of the loop before the loop finishes.
+A break statement is meant to be inside the loop(either for or a while) because its main function is to break out of the loop before the loop finishes.

 Difference between break, exit, and return:

 |exit from a loop||exit from a program and return the control back to OS||return a value from a function|

 Do comment if you have any doubts or suggestions about this Python Break keyword tutorial.